Duddingston: its story in 50 objects

 Duddingston is also home to Scotland’s oldest pub the Sheep Heid, Dr Neils ‘secret garden’ and Edinburgh’s oldest railway, the Innocent.
 Visitors can enjoy the wildlife of Duddingston Loch and its backdrop Arthur’s Seat, an extinct volcano.
 This book shows you how easily it can be explored on foot and by public transport.

-With over 100 photographs, a self-guided walking tour, mapping and concise, readable text, this short book reveals the human secrets of a part of Edinburgh known to few.
+With over 180 photographs, detailed mapping and concise, readable text, this short book reveals the human secrets of a part of Edinburgh known to few.

 Rucksack Readers publishes award-winning guidebooks: www.rucsacs.com